What Is Inflation? An Easy Explanation

 • Exchange Rates: If a country's currency loses value relative to other currencies, the cost of imported goods can rise, contributing to inflation.

-• Expectations: If people expect prices to rise in the future, they may start to spend more now, increasing demand and driving up prices.
+• Expectations: If people expect prices to rise in the future, they may start to spend more immediately, increasing demand and driving up prices.

 Measuring Inflation

-Inflation is typically measured using an index that tracks the prices of a basket of goods and services over time.
-The most common index used is the Consumer Price Index (CPI), which measures the average change in prices paid by consumers for a basket of goods and services.
+Inflation is typically measured using an index that tracks the prices of a basket of goods and services.
+The most common index used is the Consumer Price Index (CPI), which measures the average change in prices paid by consumers for a specific selection of goods and services.

 How the Consumer Price Index (CPI) Works